ElvisResearchGroup/L42/README.md

 # L42

 Here I will try t explain how to set up L42 in eclipse.
-There may be some reference to TestNG still around.
+On Eclipse Luna, you may need to install EGit
-  There is no need to install TestNg, now we use JUnit4 Instal EGit
+On Eclipse Mars EGit installation is not needed.

 Do import ->git-> projects->clone uri
 You should get all the projects already  setted up with the right dependencies.